The-Zhou-Lab/CropQuant-Air/README.md

 In this release, we uploaded the latest version of CropQuant-Air, a graphical user interface (GUI, in .exe format) based analytic software that integrate deep learning algorithms and traditional image processing algorithms, directly extract and output yield- and performance-related phenotypic traits, and added the function of batch processing a series of images collected by low-cost drones.

 ## Relevant publications
-<sup>CropQuant-Air: an AI-powered system to enable phenotypic analysis of yield- and performance-related traits using wheat canopy imagery collected by low-cost drones</sup>
+CropQuant-Air: an AI-powered system to enable phenotypic analysis of yield- and performance-related traits using wheat canopy imagery collected by low-cost drones (DOI: 10.3389/fpls.2023.1219983)
-<sup>DOI: 10.3389/fpls.2023.1219983</sup>

 ## Install Python, Anaconda and Libraries
 If you wish to run CropQuant-Air from the code, you will need to set up Python on your system.